Visiting Saint-Tropez with Kids

 If you are traveling from June through early September and your vision of beach time includes miles of pristine sand with no one around, this beach is not for you.
 Even in May (pre-season!) the beach was practically body-to-body.

 That said, the line of beach clubs save the day.
 For a per-sunbed fee, you can have a comfortable place to sit, beach beverage service, access to a clean bathroom, and a restaurant.
 Our lunch at the club Key West was excellent.
 There weren’t any special amenities for kids here, but the club was still filled with families.

 If you go

 There are hotels in the town of Saint-Tropez and scattered throughout the area.
-We stayed in a wonderful home in St. Maxime we profile on Ciao Bambino and preferred this location as a home-base.
+We stayed in a wonderful home in St. Maxime and preferred this location as a home-base.
 It’s much lower key so you can escape jet set buzz when needed.

 There is a ferry service that runs every 20 minutes during peak season to/from Ste-Maxime to Saint-Tropez.
 The boat trip is only 15 minutes long so you can use it for short excursions too.

 I was surprised to discover that there is no easy public transportation to the Pampelonne beach area which means you have to drive.
 This ruins the ease-of-use plan of taking the ferry over from Ste-Maxime and the traffic on the main road into Saint-Tropez can be a nightmare.
 Plan your drive times accordingly to avoid peak periods.

 The view from the beach is a parade of large yachts who park themselves offshore for the day.
 There are clear lines for swimming and boating to keep the water safe for swimming.